Australian Model Madi Edwards Flaunts Incredible Figure In Tight Yellow Dress That Fits Like A Glove

 “Totally incredible!!” commented a third.

-Madi often shows off her impressive physique on her Instagram page, often times in even skimpier looks than the one she rocked in her most recent upload.
+Madi often shows off her impressive physique on her Instagram page, many times in even skimpier looks than the one she rocked in her most recent upload.
 Earlier this week, the babe sent temperatures soaring when she sported a seriously NSFW set of white lingerie that included a sheer bandeau bra and lace panties.
 The racy ensemble also proved to be extremely popular with her fans, earning over 25,000 likes since being posted to her account.